 // → https://example.com/path%20with%20spacesHTML Entity Encoding

 HTML entities are codes that represent characters within HTML markup.
-They are needed for two reasons: to display characters that have special meaning in HTML (< > & " '), and to include characters that may be difficult to type or that fall outside ASCII.
+They're needed for two reasons: to display characters that have special meaning in HTML (< > & " '), and to include characters that fall outside ASCII without relying on encoding assumptions.

 HTML entities begin with & and end with ; and take two forms: named entities like & (for &), < (for <), > (for >), and © (for ©); and numeric character references like < (decimal) or < (hexadecimal), both representing <.